 We provide in house training and supervision to all of our staff to ensure skill sharing, high quality service delivery and continued professional development for our team.
 Tailored contracted training and consultation are also available to other professionals/agencies.

-We are proud supporters of and contributors to various community initiatives, Non-Profit Organisations and charities including the Alex Panton Foundation, Guyana Foundation, Special Needs Foundation Cayman (SNFC), Special Olympics Cayman Islands (SOCI), and YMCA.
+We are proud supporters of and contributors to various community initiatives, Non-Profit Organisations and charities including the Alex Panton Foundation, Inclusion Cayman, Special Olympics Cayman Islands (SOCI), Red Cross & YMCA.
 As part of our mission to provide preventative work we are always happy to discuss partnering with community agencies.
 We commit to providing a percentage of all of our work on a pro bono basis; call us to discuss terms and availability.

 Clients can self refer to our services by contacting us directly.
 Alternatively your current health or education provider, physician or general practitioner can make a referral on your behalf.